PHIL DWYER – Artistic Director, saxophone, composition

 KEVIN MOONEY – culinary arts

 Vancouver’s Kevin Mooney brings a wealth of musical and culinary art experience to the Academy this summer.
-Having worked in the film industry for years, Mooney is part owner and lunch cook at Shaughnessy Restaurant at VanDusen Garden.
-He is also owner of The Supper Club, a private catering firm which provides in-home and on-location dinners in Vancouver.
-Musically, Mooney is Producer for a variety of special events in Vancouver including the Vancouver Sun Community Concert Series, Neighbourhood Firehall Concerts, and is co-producer of CBC’s Sounds Like Summer concert series as well as North Shore Jazz at Capilano University.
+Part owner of Shaughnessy Restaurant at VanDusen Garden, Mooney is also owner of The Supper Club, a private catering firm which provides in-home and on-location dinners for recording sessions in Vancouver.
+Musically, Mooney has produced a variety of special events in Vancouver including the Vancouver Sun Community Concert Series and CBC’s Sounds Like Summer concert series.
+He is currently Co-Producer of North Shore Jazz and the Neighbourhood Fire Hall Concerts.

 INGRID JENSEN – trumpet, ensembles

 Ingrid has been hailed as one of the most gifted trumpeters of her generation.
 Berklee College Graduate, Ingrid has recorded and performed with a multi-generational cast of jazz legends and is featured soloist on Christine Jensen Jazz Orchestra’s Juno-award-winning album, Treelines (2011).
 Ingrid is also a dedicated jazz educator, currently on faculty at both Purchase College and New School in New York

 The Multi-Juno Award-winning saxophonist is known equally for her small group and big band work as a composer, performer and leader.
 Originally, from Nanaimo, she is based in Montreal, where she is on faculty at McGill University.
 She currently co-leads her ensemble Infinitude with her sister Ingrid, featuring New York guitarist Ben Monder.